SpellFoundry/Sleepy-Pi-Setup/README.md

 # Sleepy-Pi-Setup.sh

-This only works with Raspbian Jessie and "pi" user at this time.
+Currently this works with Raspbian Jessie, Stretch or Buster and "pi" user at this time.

 1. To setup from a fresh Raspbian image, first download a full Jessie image from [Raspberry Pi downloads] and flash it onto an SD Card.